Photo by Lauren Olson, Photography Editor

 "The extra opportunities provided to me outside of the classroom - video production, particularly - really gave me tools I needed to experiment right out of college," Hayes said.
 "The first step and the confidence to make the first film about glee club shaped me professionally and had a huge impact on my life."

-He remembers, too, his first foray into digital rhetoric, which began in King Library’s SIM Lab when he was tasked with creating a recruitment video for
+He remembers, too, his first foray into digital rhetoric, which began in King Library's SIM Lab when he was tasked with creating a recruitment video for his fraternity.

 "The simple process of putting pictures together to influence what people thought was how I learned the power of visuals and music in how an audience experiences something," he said.